What’s an invoice, and why should you create it online using an invoice generator?

 Cons

-There’s not much customization from what I gathered—except adding your logo—but at least the design is clean and consistent.
+From what I gathered, there’s not much customization except for adding your logo, but the design is clean and consistent.

 There’s a ‘History’ where you can access and track your invoices.
-However, they don’t store your invoices on the cloud but on your browser.
+However, they don’t store your invoices on the cloud; they store them on your browser.
 So, clearing your browser’s history will erase all of them.
 It’s better to download your invoices on your device or export all your history as .csv for safer bookkeeping.

 My two cents